vibbits/irefindex/README.txt

 Each imported source should have its name emitted on standard output.
 Errors are produced on standard error.

+To perform a cursory check for the presence of data for all sources, run the following command:

+  irimport --check --all

+A list of imported sources will be produced on standard output.
+Any missing sources will be reported in messages written to standard error.

 Obtaining Integer Identifiers from Previous Releases
 ----------------------------------------------------